DigitalMachinist/CLIMachs/docs/init/init-turn.md

 ## Name

-init turn - Get or set the token currently taking its turn (GM only).
+init-turn - Get or set the token currently taking its turn (GM only).

 ## Synopsis

 ```
-init turn [<token>]
+init-turn [<token>]
 ```

 ## Description

-Init turn gets or sets the token considered to be currently taking its turn.
+init-turn gets or sets the token considered to be currently taking its turn.
 This does NOT cause the round counter to advance or otherwise change.
 If you just want to advance the turn order, use [init-next](init-next.md) instead.

 To set the current turn as belonging to a token, include the name of the token in your command (e.g. ```init turn Gandalf```).